PUMPKIN DUMP CAKE!! It will quickly become you’re go-to fall dessert!

 So, you can stop there…but if you have ice cream in the freezer, I highly recommend plopping some on top.
 And maybe caramel sauce too.
 I mean…

 I promise you, this will be your go-to fall dessert!!

 Don’t forget to tag me and use the hashtag #cookiesandcups if you post you pictures on social media!

 - 3 eggs

 - 1 cup coarsely crushed graham crackers or pecans

 - ½ cup toffee bits (optional)

-- Spray a 9×13 baking pan lightly with cooking/baking spray
+- Coat a 9×13 baking pan with nonstick spray and set aside.

-- Sprinkle your entire box of cake mix on top, followed by your nuts or graham crackers and toffee chips.
+- Sprinkle the entire box of cake mix on top, followed by your nuts or graham crackers and toffee chips.